Saskatchewan

 These broad ecosystems can be further divided into smaller eco-regions and again into even smaller important landscape areas, each with its own particular mix of plant, mammal and bird species.
 Sub-arctic woodland, Precambrian rocks, peatland and numerous lakes characterize the Taiga Shield.
 The Boreal Shield is noted for its bedrock outcrops, sand dunes, eskers, wetlands and lakes.
 The Boreal Plain boasts steep escarpments, glacial till plains and wetlands.
 Finally, the Prairie, which covers only 38% of the province, contains aspen groves, glacial till and glacial lake plains, sand hills, potholes and badlands.

 In recent history, humans have been carving the landscape of Saskatchewan, with agricultural development and forestry altering ecosystems and thereby affecting the species that live there.
 Officially, the populations of 15 species of birds in Saskatchewan are currently at risk.
-The Passenger Pigeon is extinct and the Greater Prairie Chicken has been extirpated.
-Endangered species include the Whooping Crane, Sage Thrasher, Piping Plover, Mountain Plover, and Burrowing Owl.
+The Greater Prairie Chicken has been extirpated.
+Endangered species include Whooping Crane, Sage Thrasher, Piping Plover, Mountain Plover, and Burrowing Owl.
 The Sage Grouse and Loggerhead Shrike populations are also threatened.
 Vulnerable species include the Ferruginous Hawk, Peregrine Falcon, Long-billed Curlew, Short-eared Owl, Caspian Tern, and Red-headed Woodpecker.

 To fully appreciate a birding experience in Saskatchewan, visiting birders need to understand its various ecosystems and the current status of bird species in this vast province.
-Among the growing number of birding websites offering such information, the Birding in Canada website is a valuable resource on birding in Saskatchewan, including information on birding hotspots and a list of birders with e-mail.
+Among the growing number of birding websites offering such information, the Birding in Canada website is a valuable resource on birding in Saskatchewan, including information on birding hotspots.

-Some information drawn from Atlas of Saskatchewan: University of Saskatchewan, 1999
+(NB Some information drawn from Atlas of Saskatchewan: University of Saskatchewan, 1999)

 Contributors